FabianSuter/DwarfDownUnder/README.md

 This project serves as an assignment for the *Advanced C#* class at [University West](https://www.hv.se/) during the fall semester of 2025.

 ## How to Build & Run
-- Install MonoGame on your device ([Getting Started](https://docs.monogame.net/articles/getting_started/index.html))
+- Install MonoGame on your device with the first two steps from [Getting Started](https://docs.monogame.net/articles/getting_started/index.html)
-- Install MonoGame.Extended on your device ([Installation Guide](https://www.monogameextended.net/docs/getting-started/installation-monogame/))
+- Install MonoGame.Extended on your device with the [Installation Guide](https://www.monogameextended.net/docs/getting-started/installation-monogame/), including the optional step with MGCB

+After these steps you should be able to build and run the project.

 ## Declarations & Sources